Producer Rick Young

 Rick Young has been working with FRONTLINE since the early ’90s, reporting on a wide array of subjects — from the environment to politics to business — for more than 20 PBS documentaries.

 In 2009, Young launched a production partnership between FRONTLINE and the Investigative Reporting Workshop at The American University in Washington, D.C.
-The venture’s first co-production, Flying Cheap, is an investigation of the regional airline industry.
+The venture’s first co-production, Flying Cheap, won a Writers Guild Award for its investigation of the regional airline industry.

 For five years, Young collaborated with veteran FRONTLINE correspondent Hedrick Smith on a series of documentaries examining America’s changing economic landscape.
 Their reports include Can You Afford to Retire?, Is Wal-Mart Good for America?, Tax Me If You Can and The Wall Street Fix.